patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='http://patriciogonzalezvivo.com/2014/skylines/queensboro/'></iframe>

 Note:
-I try to prepare some point clouds for this talk.
-Only to find out that the API change.
+I tried to prepare some new point clouds for this talk, and found that Google's changed their API and it no longer has depth data.

-[note that google api doesn’t have this depth info anymore; limited edition; fragility of working with proprietary tools]

 --